hamnis/arities/README.md

 send a Pull Request.

 This library is used by Immutable-JSON Codecs.

+## Important changes
+Since version `0.6.0` this library uses JDK 17 as default.

 ## Where to get it?
 Current version is: [![Maven Central](https://maven-badges.herokuapp.com/maven-central/net.hamnaberg/arities/badge.svg)](https://maven-badges.herokuapp.com/maven-central/net.hamnaberg/arities)